writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 We encourage everyone to drop by on Sunday evening for our conference reception.
-You'll have a chance to get acquainted with each other over some drinks and snacks, plus i's a great place to find some folks to grab dinner with, so you can continue your conversations over more substantial food.
+You'll have a chance to get acquainted with each other over some drinks and snacks, plus it's a great place to find some folks to grab dinner with, so you can continue your conversations over more substantial food.

 [writing-day]: http://www.writethedocs.org/conf/na/2016/writing-day/